-Cameo 9 introduces a new visual form editor.
-The Manage Forms section of the Forms menu overlays controls on a real, embedded copy of the form where you can make changes and immediately see the effect.
+Cameo 9 introduces a new visual form editor. forms → form editor overlays controls on a real, embedded copy of the form where you can make changes and immediately see the effect.
 For example, a pencil icon lets you re-word a chunk of text.
 The idea is you step through the form as a visitor would, using the controls to make changes as you go.

 On live versions of Cameo, filling in the form: